FiddlersCode/gilded-rose-ruby/README.md

 ### About
 I spent two days working on refactoring this legacy code.
 I used duck typing and inheritance to refactor the nested if/else conditionals to make a clean and easily extensible program.

+Note: in my solution, I decided to edit the `Item` class slightly, to catch errors upon instantation and also to remove the attr_accessor.
+However, the [`item-class` branch](https://github.com/pmuldoon86/gilded-rose-ruby/tree/item-class) has the solution with the `Item` class intact, as per the goblin's instructions below.

+For further information on duck typing, please see Sandi Metz's [POODR](http://www.poodr.com/), chapter 5, "Reducing Costs with Duck Typing."

 ### The Brief

 *"Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.